Secondary Education FAQ

 Do I have to return to school for additional course work after I get certified?

 Your teaching certificate is not a permanent certificate, and you will have to acquire additional course work and documented hours to keep your certificate active.
 Many teachers return to Kutztown University for the Master's degree.
-Contact the Graduate Office for additional information on becoming a graduate student.
+Contact the Graduate Admissions Office for additional information on becoming a graduate student.
 Act 48 information concerning your certificate can be found at the Pennsylvania Department of Education website.

 How can I get Act 48 Credits at Kutztown University?